 Whether you love them or hate them, emoji are part of our modern lives, given that you text often.
 Superfluous as they may seem, they’re here to stay.
 Maybe you don’t use them much, but someone you know probably does.
 Another person you know probably uses them a lot more.
-Not only smartphones, emoji are being incorporated on an OS level in other desktop operating systems as well.
+Not only smartphones, but emoji are also being incorporated on an OS level in other desktop operating systems as well.
 Ubuntu 18.04 is the first version of Ubuntu that can display color emoji in desktop apps, out of the box.
 Of course, you can also uninstall emoji on Ubuntu 18.04 and 19.04 if you so feel like.

 Ubuntu has previously supported emoji but these were nothing more than black and white line drawings.
 Ubuntu has never before supported the use of color emoji natively in GTK apps.
 There have been various hacky methods to use color emoji in various Ubuntu apps.
 None of those methods is anything even close to a perfect, catch-all solution.
 Even with a color emoji font installed, GTK apps have been unable to render color emoji natively.

 That changes with Ubuntu 18.04.
 You won’t need to install third-party apps or emoji keyboards, use weird fonts or add system extensions.
 Like many other modern Linux distros, Ubuntu 18.04 includes Google’s Noto Color emoji font as part of the default install.
 This is the font used on Google Pixel phones.
 It enables you to use emoji in native Linux apps like Corebird, Rhythmbox, Geary, and even Terminal.
-Not only can apps render emoji now, users can easily pick an emoji to enter into a text field.
+Not only can apps render emoji now, but users can also easily pick an emoji to enter into a text field.
 For a better desktop experience, you can also try Unity Desktop on Ubuntu 18.04 or 19.04.

 To make this easier, GNOME developers created an interactive, searchable emoji picker included as part of the GNOME 3.28 desktop.
 The picker is a small pop-up window that appears on top of your app.
 It makes it easy to find, select and enter emoji in native GTK apps.